UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fiber is the preferred internet choice for performance and reliability if available, but cable remains a capable backup option.

-FAQs About Cable vs. Fiber Internet
+Frequently Asked Questions About Cable Versus Fiber Internet

 Is fiber internet always faster than cable?